 Randolph offers flu vaccine to Randolph residents over 6 months of age.

-Dates, times and locations will be posted here in August.
+Flu vaccine will be available this fall.
+Dates, times and locations will be posted here at that time.

 Adult Immunization Program